seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="classes"></a>
 #### `Classes`

 OOP can be achieved in TypeScript/JavaScript with classes or factory-functions.
+Object-literals cannot follow OOP because they lack encapsulation.

 People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situtations.
 Here are some basic guidelines: